The Construction Advantage – Issue 10

 By Katherine Joyce & Mary Costigan

-The Maine Supreme Judicial Court issued a decision this week that upholds a decision by the Board of Environmental Protection that approved a wind energy project proposed by Passadumkeag Windpark, LLC.
+The ME Supreme Judicial Court issued a decision this week that upholds a decision by the Board of Environmental Protection that approved a wind energy project proposed by Passadumkeag Windpark, LLC.

 We hope that you have found these tips and pointers in the tenth issue of The Construction Advantage helpful to you in your daily business.
 Each of the attorneys in our Construction Law Practice is available to answer the day to day questions of your business as you work on projects.